Grand Canyon Antelopes: Men's lacrosse

 Men's lacrosse made a brief appearance as an NCAA sport from 2008 to 2011.
 The team played its first game on February 10, 2008, an 18–8 loss to Arizona (MCLA DI).
 In 2010, GCU and other NCAA DII lacrosse programs in the Southwest formed the Western Intercollegiate Lacrosse Association.
 In the Lopes' only season as a member of the WILA, the team recorded a 3–5 conference record.
 After a number of below .500 seasons combined with increasing travel costs due to lack of NCAA DII competition in the region, the university announced in March 2011 it would end Division II lacrosse competition.

 Men's wrestling

 In March 2016, the school announced that it would discontinue its men's wrestling program.
 The program went 6–32 in the 2014–15 and 2015–16 seasons and competed independent of a conference.

 Men's volleyball

 GCU discontinued varsity men's volleyball in April 2025, downgrading that team to club status.

 Club sports

-The university has a robust club sports offering with programs not affiliated with the NCAA.
-With over 30 programs offered, GCU's club sports teams have dedicated coaching staffs, athletic trainers and sometimes travel for competition.
+The university has a large club sports offering with programs not affiliated with the NCAA.
+With over 30 programs offered, GCU's club sports teams have their own coaching staff and athletic trainers.
+The teams sometimes travel for competition.